kristopolous/mansnip/README.md

 "Well let's fix this!" you say!

 A third time? lol, ok, have fun.
-We're probably stuck with these for the rest of our lives.
+Might work.
+For now we're stuck with these.

 "So there's no surefire easy way to find these snippets then, you can only guess?"